-Tentative schedule for week of the championships: Wednesday through Friday - on-site webcasting and live-blogging of the championships.
+Tentative schedule for week of the championships: Thursday-Saturday - on-site webcasting and liveblogging of the championships.

 Golf Carts.
 A minimum of three (3) carts (some with flatbeds, if possible).

 Credentials and Parking Passes.
 Approximately 10 credentials for crew and talent and approximately three parking passes.